 I received this book for free from NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This erotic romance is a eARC edition that was published by Mira on February 24, 2015 and has 352 pages.
+erotic romance that was published by Mira on February 24, 2015 and has 352 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Tempted, Precious and Fragile Things, Broken, Three to Tango, The Space Between Us, Naked, An Erotic Collection Volume 1

 Vanilla is an in-depth look into the mind of a Domme and how her choices affect how people around her look at her.
 It’s a story with a loose connection to Morningstar Mocha which has appeared in other Hart stories and includes Hart’s Alex Kennedy.